iobroker-community-adapters/ioBroker.tankerkoenig/docs/en/doc_tankerkoenig_en.md

 ![alt text](img/tankerkoenigStationFinder.png "Screenshot Settings")

+### Set values to 0
+Activate this function if the prices are to be set to 0 when the gas station is closed.\
+If the function is turned off, the prices will be set as invalid, see below.

 ### Invalid prices
 If a gas station does not provide prices for E5, E10 or Diesel, e.g. if the station is closed, the price will not change, instead the state quality will be set to `Quality code 0x40 => Substitute value from device`, the state will then be displayed in orange.